Dr. Gary K. MichelsonFounder

 Disappointed with the very low success rates and unreliability of the spinal surgical procedures at that time, he spent the next 20 years developing new implants, surgical procedures, and the instruments required to carry out those procedures.
 These technological breakthroughs have made spinal surgery far less invasive and far more effective.

 The Michelson procedures diminished the blood loss, pain, disability, and recovery time associated with the older procedures.
 These new procedures require minimal hospital time to the point where many of them can be done on an outpatient basis.
 The likelihood of success for these newer procedures has been consistently high, and the time for return to full activity substantially reduced.
 Throughout the world these new procedures have become the most dominant means of treating both the common spinal disorders as well as those which are the most debilitating.
-Millions of patients have already benefitted from these inventions.
+Millions of patients have already benefited from these inventions.

 Dr. Michelson is one of the most prolific inventors in the history of medicine, and the sole named inventor of more than 950 issued patents throughout the world.
 Today, he is one of very few people ever inducted into both the National Inventors Hall of Fame as well as the National Academy of Inventors.